techfromsage/aspire-moodle-integration/2.x-activity-module/mod/aspirelists/README.md

 Log in to Moodle as an administrator and you should be prompted to upgrade mod_aspirelists.

+If you are already logged in as an administrator - go to the 'notifications' page.

 "mod_lti" must also be enabled for this module to work.

 That's it!